|Were We Lucky in Our Market Timing?

-No one could complain about these five years of investment returns!
+No one could complain about these investment returns!
 And if we had finished

 our investing in the 90's then we would certainly agree our timing was

 exceptional.
-However, since we started our investing in the 90’s, the
+However, since we started our investing in the 90’s the reverse is

 We saw our market timing as more of a hindrance than a help.
 We would have

 preferred to have invested a decade earlier when markets were undervalued.